-I think the only dishes we enjoyed are the AAA beef fillet and the oxtail ramen.
-I recommend trying this place at least once, even though for tapas I think more people would prefer Guu.
-Personally, I would choose Suika over Guu just because I know I can have the AAA beef fillet since I am not a fan of tapas.
-Asides from the food, the service here is pretty friendly and genuine.
-When we arrived, I saw a mother and daughter leaving, and a server came out running just to say bye to them.
-The bill was already paid for (I think) and nothing was left behind so it was not a situation where the server thought someone was trying to avoid the bill.
-It was nice seeing a server run out just to say bye.
-If anything, I did not get my hot water refilled.
+- When we arrived I saw a mother and daughter leaving the restaurant, and a waitress came out running just to say bye to them.
+The bill was already paid for (I think) and nothing was left behind, so it was not a situation where the waitress thought someone was trying to avoid the bill.
+It was nice seeing a waitress run out just to say bye

 Food: 2.5/5 (if just the AAA BEEF FILLET and OXTAIL RAMEN, would be a 3/5)